Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 ### Functional enrichment analysis

 Functional enrichment was performed using the clusterProfiler (v.
 4.16.0) package (Yu et al., 2012).
 The org.Mm.eg.db mouse annotation database was used for analysis.
-Gene Set Enrichment Analysis was performed using gseGO() on the ranked gene list for DESeq2 compared with Gene Ontology Biological Process terms and a p-value cutoff of 0.05.
+Gene Set Enrichment Analysis was performed using gseGO() on the ranked gene list for DESeq2 (Love et al., 2014) compared with Gene Ontology Biological Process terms and a p-value cutoff of 0.05.
 Results were visualized as a ridge plot using ridgeplot().
-Over-representation analysis was performed on significantly upregulated genes at each timepoint using enrichGO().
+Over-representation analysis was performed on significantly upregulated genes at each time point using enrichGO().
 ORA results were visualized using a dot plot.

 ## Results